darkfish-03/dsa/heaps/heap.md

 The process of rearranging the heap by comparing each parent with its children recursively is known as heapify.

+This process can be applied if left and right subtree is already heapified for a given node.

 ```
 void max_heapify (int Arr[ ], int i, int N)
 {